 - Multilayer Perceptron: The neural net with more than one hidden layer and where each of the layers is connected is called the Multilayer Perceptron.

 The beauty of the Deep Learning models is that these neural nets implicitly create features that the model gets trained.
-Hence, feature engineering and extraction are automatic in Deep Learning and differentiates it from Machine Learning and suitable applications on computer vision and are scalable with large data.
+Hence, feature engineering and extraction are automatic, which essentially differentiates Deep Learning vs. Machine Learning and suitable applications on computer vision and are scalable with large data.

 Moving on to the next building block…